Home > Health insurance Marketplace > Pennsylvania

 New federal rules finalized in 2025 will shorten the open enrollment period, starting in the fall of 2026.
 At that point, for enrollment in coverage for 2027 and future years, state-run exchanges will have to end their open enrollment periods no later than December 31.
 And all plans selected during open enrollment will take effect January 1.

 Outside of open enrollment, you’ll need a special enrollment period (SEP) to enroll or make changes to your coverage.
-In most cases, a SEP requires a qualifying life event, but there are some SEPs that do not.
+In most cases, a SEP requires a qualifying life event, but Native Americans can enroll year-round without a qualifying live event.

 How do I enroll in a Pennsylvania Marketplace plan?